The Community Spoke.

 These projects will transform the Peel Region in the best possible way.
 Thank you for signing my petitions, voicing your concerns, and telling your stories.
 Time and again, you have strengthened the case I've made in Canberra.

-Over half a billion dollars will extend the Tonkin Highway southward into the heart of the Peel region.
+Over half a billion dollars will improve and extend the Tonkin Highway southward into the heart of the Peel region.
 This will put Peel on the map, bringing more jobs and streamlining access to Canning.
 I’m happy to announce the hard work has paid off.

 The Tonkin Highway and Thomas Road intersection has become a severe bottleneck and safety hazard, causing heavy congestion to spill out onto many adjoining local roads.
 This chokes industrial growth and puts lives at risk.
 The new extension will connect Tonkin to the South Western Highway, south of Mundijong Road.
 It will enable free flowing traffic, and improve the safety of many local roads in SJ.